-The probiotics in yogurt fight acne and discoloration while the vitamin C and retinol in grapefruit juice repairs skin damage, fights fine lines and tones skin.
+The probiotics in yogurt fight acne and discoloration, while the vitamin C and retinol in grapefruit juice repair sun damage, reduce fine lines, and tone skin.

 - 1/2 cup plain organic yogurt

-Apply this scrub all over your body and let the salicylic acid from the grapefruit juice work its magic on your elbows, knees and rough patches.
-Fruit acids help slough off dead skin and allow new cell growth to happen.
+Chock full of salicylic acid, this scrub works magic on your elbows, knees, and any other stubborn rough patches.
+Fruit acids help slough off dead skin, allowing new cell growth to happen.

 - 1 cup sugar

 Pour grapefruit juice into a small bowl, and add the sugar and grapeseed oil.
 Fold the ingredients over with a spoon to combine.